matthieudelaro/nvidia-docker-wiki/Using-nvidia-docker-plugin.md

 ## Usage

 The plugin daemon can be tuned using the following arguments:
+(If you are using the Debian package, those can be changed using the configuration file `/etc/default/nvidia-docker`)

 ```sh
   -l string